HSBC Malaysia to invest $250 million to build HQ in TRX financial district

-KUALA LUMPUR HSBC's Malaysian subsidiary said it would invest $250 million (196.1 million pounds) to acquire land and build its headquarters at the Tun Razak Exchange (TRX) financial district.
+KUALA LUMPUR (Reuters) - HSBC's Malaysian subsidiary said it would invest $250 million (196.1 million pounds) to acquire land and build its headquarters at the Tun Razak Exchange (TRX) financial district.

 In a joint statement on Thursday, HSBC Bank Malaysia Bhd and TRX City Sdn Bhd said they signed a sale-and-purchase agreement for the development of the bank's future headquarters.